East Java Itinerary: A Complete Guide to the Spectacular Volcanic Island 2024

 Greeting Customs:

-The traditional Javanese greeting involves a slight bow with hands pressed together in a prayer-like position called “salam format.”
-This gesture reflects politeness and humility.
+The traditional Javanese greeting is a distinctive cultural practice that involves a slight bow with hands pressed together in a prayer-like position, known as “salam format.”
+This gesture reflects politeness and humility, integral to the social fabric of East Java and Indonesia as a whole.

 Religion:

 Java is predominantly Muslim, and visitors should remember local customs during prayer times.
-Modesty in behavior and dress is appreciated, particularly in religious settings.
+Modesty in behaviour and dress is appreciated, particularly in religious settings.

 Costs of Travelling East Java